 Some examples of people who have long been eligible for Medicaid include: pregnant women, children, adults with dependent children, people with disabilities, and seniors who have low incomes.
-Under the new health care law, states have the option to broaden access to Medicaid coverage to include everyone below a certain income level – about $15,000 for one person and roughly $30,000 for a family of 4 –whether or not they fall into one of the groups listed above.
+Under the new health care law, states have the option to give more people access to Medicaid coverage by including everyone below a certain income level – about $16,000 for one person and roughly $33,000 for a family of 4 – whether or not they fall into one of the groups listed above.

-In states that choose to accept federal money to improve access to Medicaid, millions of people across the country who don’t have insurance now will be able to get lifesaving preventive care and treatments for cancer and other serious diseases.
+In states that chose to accept federal money to improve access to Medicaid, millions of people across the country who didn’t have insurance are now able to get lifesaving preventive care and treatments for cancer and other serious diseases.
 Legal permanent residents (also known as green card holders) may have to wait 5 years before they can enroll in Medicaid.
 Undocumented immigrants are generally not eligible for Medicaid.

 In states that have not broadened access to Medicaid coverage, many low-income people will not qualify for Medicaid.
-Some of the poorest of these people also won’t qualify for help paying for private insurance in the health insurance marketplace.
+Some of the poorest of these people also won’t qualify for help paying for private insurance in the health insurance marketplace either.

 Will Medicaid provide the health coverage I need?

-In the past, Medicaid has covered a range of health services, including doctor visits, hospital care, lab and x-ray services, and prescription drugs.
-These services will still be offered to the groups that have had this coverage in the past (the eligible groups listed above).
-People who are “newly eligible” in states that expand access to Medicaid will also be covered for health care services to prevent and treat a serious disease such as cancer.
+In the past, Medicaid covered a range of health services, including doctor visits, hospital care, lab and x-ray services, and prescription drugs.
+These services are still offered to the groups that had this coverage in the past (pregnant women, children, adults with dependent children, people with disabilities, and seniors who have low incomes).
+People who are “newly eligible” in states that expand access to Medicaid are also covered for health care services to prevent and treat serious diseases, such as cancer.

 Not all health providers take patients with Medicaid.
 It’s important to be sure that the doctor you want to see will take Medicaid patients before making an appointment.
 If they don’t, you may have to pay for the full cost of the visit.